dawn-cph/alcs-clusters/v1.0/README.md

 ## Source Detection

-For the HST-selected source catalogs, we first create a master detection image from all available *WFC3/IR*  filters of a given field, where the filters mosaics are weighted by the ``wht`` maps and the ``f-nu`` calibration that therefore favors redder filters for potential z>10 dropouts.
+For the HST-selected source catalogs, we first create a master detection image from all available *ACS* and *WFC3/IR*  filters of a given field, where the filters mosaics are weighted by the ``wht`` maps and the ``f-nu`` calibration that therefore favors redder filters for potential z>10 dropouts.

 All source detection and aperture photometry is performed with the SourceExtractor clone ``sep``, with the following parameters: